wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    <br /><br />

    Other choices not shown on the menu:
+   * Azure Databricks?
    * Azure SQL Edge - Small-footprint, edge-optimized data engine with built-in AI [<a target="_blank" href="https://learn.microsoft.com/en-us/azure/azure-sql-edge/">DOCS</a>]
    * Table Storage - NoSQL key-value store using semi-structured datasets [<a target="_blank" href="https://learn.microsoft.com/en-us/azure/storage/tables/table-storage-overview">DOCS</a>]
-   * <a name="Postgres+Citus"></a> Postgres Citus is an open-scource extension that transforms Postgres into a <strong>hyperscale</strong> distributed database.
+   * <a name="Postgres+Citus"></a> Postgres Citus is an open-source extension that transforms Postgres into a <strong>hyperscale</strong> distributed database.
 It scales out PostgreSQL across multiple nodes using sharding and replication beyond 100 GB for SaaS apps that need to scale for multi-tenants and real-time analytics.
 It's not a good fit for transactional workloads, apps that require complex SQL queries or require a lot of data transformations.
    <br /><br />

-   Non-SQL databases:
+   Non-SQL databases not shown on the menu:

    * Azure Cache for Redis - Power applications with high-throughput, low-latency data access [<a target="_blank" href="https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/">DOCS</a>]
    * Azure confidential ledger - Tamperproof, unstructured data store hosted in trusted execution environments (TEEs) and backed by cryptographically verifiable evidence [<a target="_blank" href="https://learn.microsoft.com/en-us/azure/confidential-ledger/">DOCS</a>]